cjumel/dotfiles/README.md

 ## Usage

-To use these configuration files, you need [git](https://git-scm.com/), to clone this repository, and I use [GNU Stow](https://www.gnu.org/software/stow/), to manage the symbolink links (this can also be done by hand).
+To use these configuration files, you need [git](https://git-scm.com/), to clone this repository, and I use [GNU Stow](https://www.gnu.org/software/stow/), to manage the symbolink links, following this [video](https://www.youtube.com/watch?v=y6XCebnB9gs&ab_channel=DreamsofAutonomy), but this can also be done by hand.
 Hence, you can start by installing these two with your preferred package manager.
 I use [Homebrew](https://brew.sh/), so I simply ran `brew install git stow`.

 Once this is done, you can clone this repository in the `$HOME` directory (this is required to use